observablehq/plot/README.md

 * **fill** - the sample’s color; if a channel, bound to the *color* scale
 * **fillOpacity** - the sample’s opacity; if a channel, bound to the *opacity* scale
 * **x** and **y** - the sample’s coordinates
 * **imageRendering** - the [image-rendering](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/image-rendering) attribute of the image; defaults to auto, which blends neighboring samples with bilinear interpolation.
-A typical setting is pixelated, that asks the browser to render each pixel as a solid rectangle.
+A typical setting is pixelated, that asks the browser to render each pixel as a solid rectangle (unfortunately not supported by Webkit).
 * **rasterize** - the rasterize method.

 The rasterize option supports the following settings: